 About the Artist

 Vanessa Addison-Williams is a mixed media artist who enjoys using creative techniques in collage, painting and assemblage to explore the complexity of African American identity through history, and as it continues to evolve.
-Her work draws on a long tradition of African American artists who continue to innovate the art forms of collage and assemblage, such as Betye Saar, Romare Bearden, and Kara Walker.
+Her work draws inspiration from her own life experiences as well as a long tradition of African American artists such as Romare Bearden, Faith Ringgold and David Driskell who continue to inspire the art forms of collage and mixed media works with reimagined representations of Black peoples’ experiences in America.

-Addison-Williams's mixed media works often refer to specific historical events or movements in complex compositions.
-Her approach to her materials is to treat them like elements of language.
-Each scrap of newsprint, fragment of color, paint, fiber, or found object holds symbolic meaning and significance, building perceptions through layering to create works that address different aspects of contemporary urban life and identity.
+Themes that Addison-Williams often use in her mixed-media works are diverse familial relationships, the Black church experience, African American movements, and other cultural, historical context in complex compositions.
+Her conceptual approach to collaging materials is to treat them like elements of signifying language.
+Each scrap of newsprint, shred of magazine, fragment of color, paint, or fiber holds symbolic meaning and significance, building perceptions through layering to create works that address different aspects of contemporary urban life and identity.